Public Skating FAQs

 - Hand sanitizer is available at entry.

-Yes, a reservation ensures you can skate in a session.
+Ice Skating: We recommend advanced reservation when possible, but drop-in use will be permitted if space is available.
 Since skating sessions must remain within specific capacity limitations, your reservation saves your space rather than being turned away or waiting in line for an opening.

 Can I drop-in for ice skating without a reservation?